RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

 Awesome, we can see that we have a handshake packets being received!
 As long as we see this going through, and we ensure that traffic is properly tunneling to the VM via Wireguard, we can now being to start setting up Pi-hole on the VM.

-##  Preparing for Pi-hole installation
+##  Preparing CentOS for Pi-hole installation

 Before we go and install Pi-hole to our CentOS host, let's first take note of some of our network detaisl - particularly the IP for the ```wg0``` interface: